pavel-maltsev/IBM-IIDR-deployment/IIDR on Ubuntu 04 - configure Management Console on Win.md

 Verify that the content of the topic has 2 valid lines in the output.
 The primary key which is in binary mode won't be visible in this case, but other 3 fields are pure readable strings.

-in order to view different output the kafka-avro-console-consumer.sh can be used if installed.
+In order to view different output the kafka-avro-console-consumer.sh can be used if installed.